FTI Belman Milestones

 - 2016 Achieved Avetta certification

-- 2017 Existing projects to complete and exciting new ventures anticipated
+- 2019 Existing projects to complete, and exciting new ventures are anticipated